tomaskraus/ts-propper/README.md

 - Well tested.
 - 100% code coverage.

 In a short, _Lens_ is basically a property accessor.
 Can read and manipulate the property it points (focuses) to.
 With immutability in mind.

 ### With Lenses, you can:

-- Read object's property value.
+- **View** object's property value.
-- Set object's property value.
+- **Set** object's property value.
-- Evaluate object's property value by calling a function over it.
+- **Evaluate** object's property value by calling a function over it.
-- Set object's property value by calling a function over the property.
+- Set object's property value by calling a function **over** the property.

-Think of Lens as a "better getter/setter" layer that hides object's internal structure.
+Think of Lens as a "better getter/setter" layer that helps other code to not use the object's internal structure.

 ### Why use Lenses

-- _Immutable_.
+- **Immutable**.
 Instead modifying object's property, lens create a deep copy of that object, with new property value.
 - Prevents property access logic duplication, whenever a property is used.
 If an object structure design is changed, the only things to be modified are Lenses for that object.

 ## Installation